 Wouldn't it be great to have a swimming pool to splash into without having to dig up your entire backyard?
 That's the theory behind the creation of DIY Stock Tank Pools.
 These stock tank swimming pools, which are exactly what you'd think --- a tank that's generally used to feed and give water to livestock on farms --- have become all the rage, and for good reason.

-Instead of shelling out the high cost of over $30,000 and three months of your time installing a backyard pool, or messing with the hassles of an above ground pool, just make your own simple pool.
+Instead of shelling out the high cost of over $30,000 and three months of your time installing a backyard pool, or messing with the hassles of an above-ground pool, just make your own simple pool.
 Yes, the idea may seem bold, ambitious and daunting all at once, but it's much easier than it looks, and more cost-effective, too because of the stock tank pool costs.

 To make your own galvanized stock tank swimming pool, you need a stock tank, a filter, one small pump, a few hundred gallons of water, and several feet of tubing, all which can be found at your local Tractor Supply store.
-With these four items and roughly $500, you can make yourself a galvanized steel stock tank pool worth pool noodles and ice cream inflatables, while also making the kiddos jealous of your adult replication of their plastic kiddie pool.
+With these four items and roughly $500, you can make yourself a metal stock tank pool worth pool noodles and ice cream inflatables, while also making the kiddos jealous of your adult replication of their plastic kiddie pool.

 If you're a crafty person who loves hands-on projects, you can even take it a step further and create your own backyard oasis.
 Rather than simply setting an area in the yard for your stock tank pool to live, you can add decking, stones, and other decorative aspects to the mix.
-In the photos below, you'll find everything from a simple waterfall to a wooden deck to flagstone pavers around the backyard stock tank pool.
+In the photos below, you'll find everything from homeowners adding a simple waterfall to a wooden deck to flagstone pavers around the backyard stock tank pool.
 Didn't think you could buy outdoor home decor from the farm supply did ya?